 Do not disturb

-Once you’ve taken the time and effort to correctly prep your puck, be careful with the portafilter.
+Once you’ve taken the time and effort to adequately prep your puck, be careful with the portafilter.
 Don’t knock it with the tamper, or put it down onto the worktop with force, and be careful not to knock it into the group while locking it in place, as any shock to the puck can cause breaks or cracks, which can encourage that pesky chanelling.

 Dry your portafilter

-Starting out with a wet basket can encourage channeling around the edges of the puck, so it’s good practice to ensure that the basket is dry before grinding the coffee into the basket.
+Beginning out with a wet basket can encourage channeling around the edges of the puck, so it’s good practice to ensure that the basket is dry before grinding the coffee into the basket.

-Upgrade your coffee grinder
+Upgrade your mill

-Perfect Coffee Grinders
+Best Coffee Grinders

-Upgrade your espresso coffee machine
+Upgrade your espresso machine

-Also see:
+Likewise see:

-Best Home Barista Setups
+Perfect Home Barista Setups

 Making better espresso coffee from home – conclusion

-To conclude, to make better tasting espresso at home, the main thing we need to do is to work on reducing the chances of channelling.
+To conclude, to make better tasting espresso coffee at home, the main thing we need to do is to work on reducing the chances of channelling.

-So simply take some care when dialling in, remember not being dialled in is a big cause of channelling.
+So basically take some care when dialling in, remember not being dialled in is a big cause of channelling.
 Remember that achieving the correct dose at the correct grind size reduces the chances of channeling via having the right amount of headspace, and taking care when it comes to puck prep and tamping will also, hopefully help.

 Spread the enjoy